hubba180/Triangle-Tracker-C-Sharp/Readme.md

 ## Technologies Used

-_The Technologies used in the making of this software was Chrome browser, Visual Studio editor, and Mac_
+_The Technologies used in the making of this software was Chrome browser, Visual Studio editor, and Mac, C#_

 ### License